Voices of protest, crying for change, ring across US, beyond

 He’ll march.
 He’ll shout and express his anger.
 But he draws the line at destruction.

-“We got residents who gotta go 20 minutes away to get some milk right now,” he tells a crowd assembled for a peace rally and food give-away in Chicago’s largely African American Chatham neighborhood,.
+“We got residents who gotta go 20 minutes away to get some milk right now,” he tells a crowd assembled for a peace rally and food give-away in Chicago’s largely African American Chatham neighborhood.
 Its commercial district was hard hit by looting.

 Members of the multiracial crowd nod and clap.
 Many of them know this man.
 They’ve heard his constant push for neighbors to work together to make change.